LeKonArD/DH25_LLM_poemsim/README.md

 <-- EndOfPrompt1 --><br>
 <-- EndOfPromptFile --><br>

 The poems text is filled in automatically.
-Die Input of {DIMENSION} can be filled by using --replacefields from start_run.py
+The Input of {DIMENSION} can be filled by using --replacefields from start_run.py